 Noticed the way R2 started beeping like crazy when he and Luke first encountered Yoda?
 Before the prequels, it seems as though R2 was saying "What the hell is that thing?!", but after seeing that R2 had encounters with Yoda before, it's now "Yoda, it's you!
 How've you been?
 We need your help!"

 When Vader's presence on Bespin is revealed in Empire Strikes Back, the reveal happens in act 2 of the movie, which is itself act 2 of the trilogy.
-Because The Dragon can't be stopped in act 2 of... well, anything, his blocking Han's blaster shots with his bare hand doesn't even need to use the Force.
+Because The Dragon can't be stopped in act 2 of... well, anything, blocking Han's blaster shots with his bare hand doesn't even require the Force.
 At this point in the story, he's surrounded by an invulnerable shield made entirely of narrative superstructure.

 Vader didn't seem terribly concerned that Han might not survive the carbon freezing process.
 Given that he had personal experience with being frozen in carbonite during the Clone Wars, he probably figured that Han would be just fine.

 Yes, his real concern was that the facility seemed questionable.
 He specifically says so when he describes it as "crude".